 This makes it possible to know the location of all subsequent users of the same network.
 Even if they carefully avoid sharing their location.
 It only takes one negligent visitor to associate your home IP with your physical location, then all sites you visit in the future will know where you reside.

 Protect yourself: Always keep your VPN turned on, and route highly sensitive data through Tor.
+Use an iOS VPN app to hide your IP address.

 Mobile towers can triangulate your location